sirius-ms/sirius-docs.github.io/docs/_pages/io.md

 ### Summary files

-The summaries written by CLI or GUI are in *tsv* (tab-separated-values) format and named "formula_identifications.tsv", "canopus_formula_summary.tsv", "canopus_structure_summary.tsv", "structure_identifications.tsv" and "denovo_structure_identifications.tsv".
+The summaries written by CLI or GUI are in *tsv* (tab-separated-values) format and named "formula_identifications.tsv", "canopus_formula_summary.tsv", "canopus_structure_summary.tsv", "structure_identifications.tsv", "denovo_structure_identifications.tsv" and "spectral_matches.tsv".
 They provide easy access to the results for further downstream analysis, data sharing and data visualization.
 The summaries are not imported into SIRIUS but are (re-)created based on the actual results every time a project-space is exported.
-Summaries are created for molecular formula annotation, compound class prediction and structure annotation separately.
+Summaries are created for molecular formula annotation, compound class prediction, structure annotation and spectral library matches separately.

+#### Important columns

+The unique key `alignedFeatureId` is used to link results to a feature (aligned over multiple runs).
+If available, the `mappingFeatureId` provides an external id (e.g. if "FEATURE_ID" was specified in the .mgf) or else the `alignedFeatureId`.
+Additionally, `ionMass` and `retentionTimeInSeconds` are provided.

 #### Molecular formula results summary